crate/croud/docs/commands/projects.rst

 .. warning::

-   Some optional arguments and for Edge regions only.
+   Some optional arguments are for Edge regions only.
 An Edge region allows you to host CrateDB instances in your own infrastructure however this feature is not maintained anymore.
 It is not recommended to use it.